ljt111/PeriDynamics-used-in-Earth-Fissure/README.md

 # PeriDynamics-used-in-Earth-Fissure
-Data and code used in the paper "Simulating earth fishes through ordinal state based Peridynamics method"
+Data and code used in the paper "Simulating earth fissures through ordinary state-based Peridynamics method"